 Our own abundance of British fruits and vegetables are all good choices.
-Living in London I am very lucky to have an allotment so we’re a little over run at this time of the year with salads, courgettes, green beans, soft fruits and tomatoes.
+Living in London I am very lucky to have an allotment and as the growing progresses we can become a little overrun with salads, courgettes, green beans, soft fruits and tomatoes.

 There’s something very hunter gatherer about cooking up your own produce that somehow flies in the face of our urban existence here in West London.
+Happy times.